amalik2/krenoril-data-system/README.md

  - Download `krenoril-data-editor.rar` from https://github.com/amalik2/krenoril-data-system/raw/master/krenoril-data-editor.rar
    - OR git clone https://github.com/amalik2/krenoril-data-system.git
  - Extract `krenoril-data-editor.rar`
- - Follow the instructions in [userUsageInstructions.html](documentation/players/userUsageInstructions.html) to learn how to set up and use the application
+ - Open [userUsageInstructions.html](documentation/players/userUsageInstructions.html) from its directory on your computer, and follow the instructions there to learn how to set up and use the application
  - Copy the `schemas.json` file that the developers of the game have provided you into the `data/` folder inside of the application's install directory
  - Whenever you run the Krenoril application, make sure to launch it with the `.exe` file (NOT with `admin.bat`)